 The first survey found that about half of consumers trust the Domain Name industry just as much as other tech industries and the rest are more inclined to trust it more as opposed to less.

 The second survey found that trust levels had at least remained the same since 2015.
 The global total seemed to improve against all of the 5 reference industries, wave over wave, by an average of just over 4 percentage points.
-At this point however it’s not possible to conclude with certainty that these levels had in fact improved.
+At this point, with only a year between the two reports on a nascent market, it’s not possible to conclude with certainty that these levels had in fact improved.

 Registrants: